swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 In this chapter, you will learn how to:

-1. Create a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline;
+1. Create a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline
-2. Store the Google Service Account key in GitHub/GitLab CI/CD configuration;
+2. Store the Google Service Account key in GitHub/GitLab CI/CD configuration
-3. Create the CI/CD pipeline configuration file;
+3. Create the CI/CD pipeline configuration file
-4. Push the CI/CD pipeline configuration file to Git;
+4. Push the CI/CD pipeline configuration file to Git
-5. Visualize the execution of the CI/CD pipeline.
+5. Visualize the execution of the CI/CD pipeline

 ## Steps